 Many aspects of our lives have been influenced by technology, and the sciences are no different.
 Fitting animals with satellite tracking collars or putting up camera traps allows us to monitor animals and their movements without our physical presence interfering with their daily routines.
-Like most things technological, camera trapping can be a tricky business if things don’t go according to plan.
-There’s a fine line between positioning one’s traps to ensure they record the data you are looking for and making sure they are safe from wandering warthogs looking for a scratching post, or curious baboons.
+Like most technological things, camera trapping can be tricky if things don’t go according to plan.
+There’s a fine line between positioning one’s traps to ensure they record the data you are looking for and ensuring they are safe from wandering warthogs looking for a scratching post or curious baboons.

 The obvious differences between the open stretches of grassland and the dense, tangled vegetation hemmed in by rocky ledges near the river, together with the differences in resource availability in each vegetation type, offered a unique opportunity to investigate species composition on the property and gain insight into the survival strategies used by different mesocarnivore species occupying each vegetation type.

-In our three and a half months of camera trapping, we identified 14 species of mesocarnivores – black backed jackal, meerkat, slender, yellow and water mongooses, rusty-spotted genet, caracal, serval, striped pole cat, black-footed cat, honey badger, aardwolf, spotted necked otter and Cape clawless otter.
+In our three and a half months of camera trapping, we identified 14 species of mesocarnivores – black-backed jackal, meerkat, slender, yellow and water mongooses, large-spotted genet, caracal, serval, striped pole cat, black-footed cat, honey badger, aardwolf, spotted necked otter and Cape clawless otter.

-Two large predator species, leopard and brown hyena were also detected on the property, making for a wonderfully diverse group of different creatures in such a small area.
+Two large predator species, leopard and brown hyena, were also detected on the property, making for a wonderfully diverse group of different creatures in such a small area.
 Aardvark, porcupine, bush pig and cane rat were some of the other species we identified during the study.
-Contrary to our predictions, many of the species detected utilised grassland to a greater degree than the concentrated resource riparian areas.
+Contrary to our predictions, many of the species detected utilised grassland more than the concentrated resource riparian areas.

 Genet, water mongoose, serval, and jackal were active at lower temperatures of around 5ºC, while members of the mongoose family were active at higher temperatures (around 22ºC) during the heat of the day.
-Jackals, however, were active over the widest range of temperatures from -10ºC to 40ºC.
-The majority of nocturnal species detected were most active during the phases of new moon and waxing crescent.
+Jackals were active over the widest range of temperatures from -10ºC to 40ºC.
+The majority of nocturnal species detected were most active during the phases of the new moon and waxing crescent.

 Our study has contributed new details and insights towards understanding the diverse, abundant, and adaptable creatures that are mesocarnivores.
 Now we know where and when to find them, we can examine further aspects of their behaviour, ecology, interactions with other species, and their role in a changing natural environment.